AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 #### Submit a support request

-If you see errors not related to configuration or 3rd party extensions, submit a [support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) with as much information as possible.
+If you see errors not related to configuration or third party extensions, submit a [support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) with as much information as possible.